glasgowcompbio/ms2ldaviz/README.md

 docker-compose run web python setup_feat.py
 ```

-Goto http://localhost:8000 to visit site
+Goto http://localhost:8001 to visit site

-To run on different port then 8000 change `8000:8000` in `docker-compose.yml` file to `<insert port here>:8000`.
+To run on different port then 8001 use `PORT=8123 docker-compose up -d`.

 To clean up run
 ```bash